rfair404/boise-dance/studios.md

 ---
-layout: studios
+layout: collection
-title: Boise Dance Studios
+title: Boise Dance Groups
-permalink: /studios/
+permalink: /groups/
+collection: groups
 ---

-A comprehensive list of dance studios in the Boise area.
+A comprehensive list of dance groups in the Boise area.